About the Test

 - Insulin resistance

 The results of your fibrinogen test may be used to confirm a diagnosis or make a treatment plan.
-You should always review your fibrinogen test results with a health care provider who can help you understand how they apply to your personal health situation.
+Always review your fibrinogen test results with a health care provider who can help you understand how they apply to your personal health situation.

 When you review your fibrinogen test results, you may find it helpful to pose some of the following questions to your doctor: